-Evaluation of the continuing education programs shall be the responsibility of the Vice President of Instruction.
-He/she is to be assisted by the Curriculum Committee and others as appropriate.
+Evaluation of the continuing education programs shall be the responsibility of the Vice President of Academic Affairs.
+The Vice President is to be assisted by the Curriculum Committee and others as appropriate.

-Evaluation of student services shall be the responsibility of the Vice President of Student Services with assistance from the appropriate student services committees.
+Evaluation of student services shall be the responsibility of the Executive Vice President of Academic & Student Affairs with assistance from the appropriate student services committees.
 These committees shall have membership from the student body, faculty and administration.